 If your garage floor is not exactly a “sports gear-free” zone, here’s a complete guide explaining the do’s and don’ts of sports equipment storage for your garage.

-It’s common sense and a simple, fundamental organizing principle that having less to store makes organization easier.
+It’s common sense and a simple, fundamental organizing principle that having less things to store makes organization easier.

 These things aren’t just needlessly occupying valuable garage space, they could be of great use to someone else, including the less fortunate.